flare-foundation/docs/docs/tech/state-connector.md

 For example, requiring some time for **transactions to settle** before inquiring about them, and forcing requests to include the hash of a later block that confirms the transaction.

 Attestation providers keep the actual retrieved data for a week, in case it contains additional information beyond the yes/no result.
-Users can request this data directly from the providers through the [Proof API](https://github.com/flare-foundation/attestation-client/blob/main/docs/verfication/proof-api.md){ target=_blank }.
+Users can request this data directly from the providers through the [Proof API](https://github.com/flare-foundation/attestation-client/blob/main/docs/verfication/proof-api.md).

 !!! note
     Please note that this data is **safe to use** even though it is obtained directly from the provider, because **its hash is consistent with the Attestation Proof** agreed upon by the State Connector's consensus.